opencontainers/umoci/doc/site/_index.md

 of different projects and by several companies.

 {{% notice tip %}}
-umoci is currently in desparate need of a logo design.
+umoci is currently in desperate need of a logo design.
 If you're interested in creating a logo for us (and releasing it under a <a href="https://creativecommons.org/">free artwork license</a>) then don't hesitate to reach out!